How to Run Your Manufacturing Business Amidst COVID-19

 During this time, cleanliness should be a top priority in the workplace.
 This means hiring a professional cleaning crew to disinfect your business location on a weekly (if not daily) basis.

-Although these uncertain times can be overwhelming for any business owner, it’s possible to resume operations if you comply with state and industry standards.
+These uncertain times can be overwhelming for business owners.
+Still, it’s possible to resume operations if you comply with state and industry standards.

-To implement these measures and make necessary purchases, you may want to pursue additional financing.
-We know that having access to business capital during this time is a top priority, and we’re here to help.
+To implement these measures and make necessary purchases, you may want to pursue additional business funding.
+We know that having access to working capital during this time is a top priority, and we’re here to help.
 Learn more about our financing solutions here.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.